 Production spheres (externally-focused):

-- Through hosting and administration of an online learning website (grow2serve.net), accessible and timely learning is made possible for those who provide it and receive it.
+- Through hosting and administration of an online learning portal (grow2serve.net), accessible and timely learning is made possible for those who provide it and receive it.

 - A Great Commission learning network (grow2serve.com) connects learners to learning opportunities in areas of their interest and ministry needs.
 It also connects providers with learners and users of their services and links providers with other providers to increase collaboration and decrease redundancy.

 - Consulting services assist learning providers, churches, and ministry organization with maximizing the effectiveness of their learning services as they seek to transformationally impact believers in their spheres of influence.